PranaV-Shimpi/20-React-apps/07-general-knowledge-quizes-app/README.md

 - **Fetching API**: Using JavaScript's `fetch` function, this project retrieves images from the Unsplash API based on the user's search query.

 - **CSS media queries**: Media queries in CSS allow the styling of a web page to adapt to different screen sizes and devices.
 This project utilizes CSS media queries to ensure the application's responsiveness across various devices.

+- Package used: **`lodash.shuffle`**<br>
+  - Description: A utility function in lodash for shuffling array elements randomly.
+  - Usage: Easily shuffle array elements to create randomized lists or implement game mechanics.

 ## Usage: